hsb4995/PriceAIEDA/README.md

   [git clone https://github.com/hsb4995/pred-demo-webapp.git](https://github.com/hsb4995/PriceAIEDA.git)
 ```

-Unzip the dataset, zipped it due to size being large
+Unzip the dataset which is DataGen.zip, zipped it due to size being large

 Open notebook such as minPrice1SepNotebook or CourierDataModeldtdc_30_aug in jupyter